atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 ************

-The Hello World example is an introduction into DDS by creating a publisher and subscriber and sending a message from the former to the latter.
+The Hello World example is an introduction into DDS by creating a publisher and subscriber and senting a message from the former to the latter.